-- > A minimum width of 1.2m but generally 1.5m wide allowing for comfortable single file riding only.
+- A minimum width of 0.9m wide allowing for comfortable single file riding and walking only.
 The minimum width may be reduced to protect historic features, or for environmental or visual amenity reasons over short (50m) sections.
-Width caters for quad bike access for maintenance purposes. - Maximum prolonged gradient of 6 degrees (1: 10) for sections not longer than 100m with flat sections of minimum 25m length between.
-Maximum gradient of 9 degrees (1: 6) for no more than 30m without a flat recovery section of equal or greater length - > Maximum out-slope cross fall of 3-6% for straight sections of track. - > Corners shall have a minimum inner radius of 3m and in-slope gradient or cross-fall of minimum 8-15% (to be suited to the corner, speed and trail geometry) except hair pins which must not exceed Typical Detail Sheet R4030\E3\3 of 1.2m - > Minimum structure width of 1.2m clear.
-Clear means between the closest parts of the barriers to ensure quad bike access. - > A clearly sign posted, well defined trail from beginning to end so visitors can easily find their way in both directions and during inclement weather - A compacted riding surface of either insitu gravels or imported gravel to provide an all-weather surface.
-Minimum depths to suit ground conditions - > Trail cross fall to provide an enjoyable riding experience for intermediate riders.
-Riders should never feel they are going to slide off the trail due to incorrect cross slope. - > Water courses may be crossed with fords or be culverted or bridged if required.
-Any areas of soft or boggy ground shall be made all weather to prevent mud and damage to the trail surface - > Areas of significant fall hazard shall be protected with barriers that meet the building code.
-Areas of exposure within 1m of the trail edge where there is not a significant fall hazard may be protected with fencing, bunding, vegetation or signage - > Stiles may be used but preference should be given to using Cattle stops for convenience and maintenance purposes.
-Where a stile is used a gate is required adjoining for maintenance use. - > A minimum of 5m clear sight distance is to be achieved around corners, or additional speed calming measures (trail alignment, sag, etc.) are required to avoid user conflict.
+Width caters for quad bike access for maintenance purposes. - Maximum prolonged gradient of 6 degrees (10:1) for sections not longer than 100m with flat sections of minimum 25m length between.
+Maximum gradient of 8 degrees for no more than 30m without a flat recovery section of equal or greater length - 3.
+Maximum out-slope cross fall of 3-6% for straight sections of track. - 4.
+Corners shall have a minimum inner radius of 3m and in-slope gradient or cross-fall of minimum 8-15% (to be suited to the corner, speed and trail geometry) except hair pins which must not exceed Typical Detail Sheet R4030\E3\3 of 1.2m - 5.
+Minimum structure width of 1.0m clear.
+Clear means between the closest parts of the barriers to ensure quad bike access. - 6.
+A clearly sign posted, well defined trail from beginning to end so visitors can easily find their way in both directions and during inclement weather - 7.
+A compacted riding surface of either appropriate in situ gravels or imported gravel to provide an all- weather surface.
+Minimum depths to suit ground conditions - 8.
+Trail cross fall to provide an enjoyable riding experience for intermediate riders.
+Riders should never feel they are going to slide off the trail due to incorrect cross slope. - 9.
+Water courses may be crossed with fords or be culverted or bridged if required.
+Any areas of soft or boggy ground shall be made all weather to prevent mud and damage to the trail surface - 10.
+Areas of significant fall hazard shall be protected with barriers that meet the building code.
+Areas of exposure within 1.5m of the trail edge where there is not a significant fall hazard may be protected with fencing, bunding, vegetation or signage - 11.
+Stiles may be used but preference should be given to using Cattle stops for convenience and maintenance purposes.
+Where a stile is used a gate is required adjoining for maintenance use. - 12.
+A minimum of 5m clear sight distance is to be achieved around corners, or additional speed calming measures (trail alignment, sag, etc.) are required to avoid user conflict.